beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 related to the parent, but the parent might be moved elsewhere in the module tree someday.

-Consider the code in listing 7-8 that models the situation in which a chef fixes an incorrect order and personally brings it out to the customer.
+Consider the code in Listing 7-8 that models the situation in which a chef fixes an incorrect order and personally brings it out to the customer.
 The function `fix_incorrect_order` defined in the `back_of_house` module calls the function `deliver_order` defined in the parent module by specifying the path to `deliver_order` starting with `super`:

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,noplayground,test_harness
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-08/src/lib.rs}}